GavMedina/Covid-19/README.md

 You will see in the pipeline 6 stages:
 a.
 Declarative Checkout SCM
 b.
-Build - for install requirments.
+Build - for install requirements.
 c. deathPeak - Returns the date (and value) of the highest peak of death Covid-19 cases in the last 30 days for a required country.
 d. newCasesPeak - Returns the date (and value) of the highest peak of new Covid-19 cases in the last 30 days for a required country.
 e. recoveredPeak - Returns the date (and value) of the highest peak of recovered Covid-19 cases in the last 30 days for the required country.